Unity-Technologies/com.unity.material-switch/Documentation~/index.md

 ==================================

 # Overview

-Material Switch allows you to change and blend between material parameters using Timeline.
+Material Switch provides tools for switching and blending material parameters over a number of renderers simultaneously using Timeline.

 # Supported Unity Versions